Numerical Computation of Weil-Peterson Geodesics in the Universal Teichm\"uller Space: The Discrete Problem

 Define the energy of a velocity field as above.
 Now consider two manifolds of velocity fields. $\mathcal{N}$ contains all velocity fields defined on $M$ particles at each time, and $\mathcal{M} \subset \mathcal{N}$ contains those which respect the boundary-value conditions.

 We defined the energy $E: \mathcal{N} \to \R$ as a function on $\mathcal{N}$, and in the next section we will describe the computation of its gradient $\nabla E$ on $\mathcal{N}$.
-With this gradient in hand, we obtain the direction of steepest ascent as a projection of $\nabla E$ (a coordinate-dependent quantity) onto the manifold $\mathcal{M}$ by projection in the following metric.
+With this gradient in hand, we obtain the direction of steepest ascent as a projection of $\nabla E$ onto the manifold $\mathcal{M}$ by projection in the following metric.